 n <- 30 samp.means <- rnorm(N, mean = mu, sd = stddev / sqrt(n)) lines(density(samp.means))

-Press Ctrl+A and Ctrl+Enter again to re-run the code to produce the following:
+Press Ctrl+A and Ctrl+Enter again to run the code, producing the following result:

 The problem is that the first plot determines the vertical scale, so the second plot (with

 lines) doesn't fit.
-To correct this, we need to set the
+To correct this problem, we need to set the

 ylimparameter on the

 plotcall, but do so that properly we need to add code to calculate the maximum vertical value.
 Doing this line-by-line in the interactive window is inconvenient because we need to rearrange the code to use

 plot.
 In a code file, though, we can easily make the appropriate edits:

 mu <- 50 stddev <- 1 N <- 10000 pop <- rnorm(N, mean = mu, sd = stddev) n <- 30 samp.means <- rnorm(N, mean = mu, sd = stddev / sqrt(n)) max.samp.means <- max(density(samp.means)$y) plot(density(pop), main = "Population Density", ylim = c(0, max.samp.means), xlab = "X", ylab = "") lines(density(samp.means))